intMax32/RawRes/Readme.md

   Loads RAW files through LibRaw and extracts sensor data plus metadata.

 - `src/isp_pipeline.cpp`
-  Contains the preview pipeline: normalization, demosaicing, white balance, color conversion, and gamma correction.
+  Contains the preview pipeline: normalization, demosaicing, white balance, color conversion, gamma correction, and optional denoising dispatch.

+- `src/noise_removal/guided_filter.cpp`
+  Guided filter implementation used by the preview pipeline when denoising is enabled.

+- `src/noise_removal/bm3d.cpp`
+  Placeholder for BM3D.
+The function exists, but the algorithm is not implemented yet.

 - `src/main.cpp`
   Entry point for loading a RAW file and showing a preview window.